 In December 2016 Altius reported that together with select strategic investors it participated in the cofounding of a new company, Adventus Zinc Corporation ("Adventus Zinc") (TSXV:ADZN), by contributing a portfolio of zinc exploration projects from its Newfoundland and Irish properties and cash in exchange for shares in the company.
 Adventus Zinc via an Initial Public Offering began trading as a public company on the TSXV Exchange on February 9, 2017.
-The Corporation currently holds 12,114,012 shares (approximately 26.6%) and two seats on Adventus Zinc's board of directors.
+The Corporation held an initial position of 12,114,012 shares (approximately 26.6%) and two seats on Adventus Zinc's board of directors.